 Susan Otto, '00, graduated from the part-time program and currently works for TrueCar as EVP and chief human resources officer.
 Prior to working at TrueCar, she held positions at ModCloth, Electronic Arts, CancerVax, Medtronic, Sylvan Learning Systems and Manele Bay Hotel.
 She chose to pursue an MA-HRIR at the University of Minnesota because, “I was interested in supplementing my professional experience in HR with a theoretical understanding of the core HR functions.
 The primary reason I chose the University,” she says, “was because of its stellar reputation, and secondarily it offered an evening program, which allowed me to continue working while pursuing the degree.”
 She says the program prepared her for her career in HR by providing a deeper theoretical understanding across the function.
 “Through the frequent group projects, in a very concentrated period of time, I learned about a large number of organizations, functions, challenges, and approaches to organizational situations, which further prepared me for the roles I’ve held,” she says.
 Serving on the Alumni Board appealed to her because, “I have been looking for a way to give back in a bigger way, and to grow relationships and networks outside of Minnesota,” she says.
 And, as for advice to current students?
 “Stay curious and flexible,” she says.
 “Approach each situation with an open mind.
 Find companies that can provide the opportunities you seek, be sure to communicate your developmental goals, and build your personal board of directors that will help you find the opportunities you seek.”

 Monica Percic, ’00, graduated from the full-time program.
-She is currently an HR consultant at Kimley-Horn, having previously worked at Daniels Consulting Group, Arthur Andersen Business Consulting, Dean Foods Company, Sportsman's Guide, municipal government, and other manufacturing companies.
+She is the Director of Human Resources and Risk Management for Award Staffing, having previously worked at Kimley-Horn, Arthur Andersen Business Consulting, Dean Foods Company, and other manufacturing companies.
 Before deciding upon the University of Minnesota’s MA-HRIR program, Percic was considering the program at Illinois and Cornell.
 She says she ultimately chose the program at the Carlson School because, "I wanted to attend a leading program that was not only part of a business school, but part of a vibrant business community."
 When asked how the program prepared her for an HR career, she said, "the program gave me a breadth of knowledge in all areas of human resources that allowed me to be dangerous, and it gave me the confidence to allow me to expand upon and apply my learning to other parts of business."
 Percic did not have a conventional career path.
 She went into consulting right after school.
 But throughout her career, she has connected with the program and Carlson School in various ways.
 She recently was a participant in the Emerging Leaders program while considering another career transition.
 "I want to bring the perspective of an alumna who can validate and legitimize the diversity of work perspectives at a time when the work experience is more varied than ever," she says.
 Her advice for students is to "keep up with the relationships you forge.
 Be a student of the businesses you support; a business person with a specialty in people factors," she says.
 "If you find that your path is different from others', remember that you can bring value as a sole proprietor, consultant, contractor, field practitioner, specialist, or generalist working independently, in a field organization, at a boutique firm, at global headquarters or any place in between."